powerseb/NoPhish/README.md

 Please note that the tool will export all cookies / session information even when it is not related to a successfull login.

+Further you can also directly interact with the tool on the status page - `http(s)://%DOMAIN%:65534/status.php`.
+There you have the possability to disconnect the user and directly take over the session.

 ## Using profile export
 If you are using the complete FireFox profile export, you can just call firefox with -profile like that: